Geology of the Lake District: West Cumbrian iron orefield

 Large deposits of hematite hosted in Carboniferous Limestone, were exploited by a series of mines on the northwestern margin of the Lake District.
 The Cleator Moor to Egremont area was particularly important, with Bigrigg, just north of Egremont, being the earliest for which there are written records, showing that this area was active as early as 1179.
 At the Langhorn Mine, a large high quality orebody was found, which had produced 12,500 tons of ore by 1709.
 In the 20th century, exploration between Egremont and Haile led to the development of three separate mines, Ullcoats, Florence and Beckermet, that were eventually linked together.
 This combined mine was the last to be active in West Cumbria, carrying on until 2008, if only on a small scale, when flooding brought operations to a final halt.

 Coniston

-The Mines Royal began working on the copper deposits near Coniston at the end of the 16th century until 1642, when mining was interrupted by the civil war.
+The Mines Royal began working on the copper deposits near Coniston at the end of the 16th century until 1642, when mining was interrupted by the English Civil War.
 It did not begin again in earnest until 1758, when the Macclesfield Copper Company started to work the Bonsor Vein, continuing to a depth below the surface of 300 ft by 1795, where work once again stopped.
 In 1824 the experienced mining engineer John Taylor oversaw a major expansion of the mine and by 1856, the mine had its most productive year, with an output of 3,659 tons of ore.
 From that peak, output dropped off rapidly and by the end of the century virtually all mining activity had stopped.